UDC Logo

 UDC Logo History

-The logo reflects the distinctive features of the institution, which are very important for the local community.
-The debut version was used until 1999, after which it was replaced with updated symbols.
-The logo is designed based on the former and is its graphic continuation, emphasizing continuity.
-But the original version is not written off – it is used today.
-Designed for special occasions, holidays, and preserved on diplomas, university pennants, badges, flags.
+The logo reflects the distinctive features of the educational institution that are very important to the local community.
+The debut version was used until 1999, after which it was replaced with updated symbolism.
+The logo was developed from the previous one and is its graphic continuation, emphasizing continuity.
+But the original version is not written off – it is used to this day.
+It is intended for special occasions and holidays and is also preserved on diplomas, university pennants, badges, and flags.

 The UDC logo, which appeared after the redesign, echoes the debut.
-It shows a lighthouse with rays diverging to the sides: four narrow at the left and right, plus one wide at the top.
-Above the composition is a tape with the motto “Hac Luce,” which means “With this light.”
-At the bottom is the full name of the university.
-The lighthouse and the surrounding space (it is oval) are purple; the light is white, the ribbon and the inscription are blue.
+It depicts a lighthouse with rays diverging to the sides: four narrow ones on the left and right, plus one wide one on top.
+Above the composition is a ribbon bearing the motto “Hac Luce,” meaning “With this light.”
+At the bottom is the university’s full name.
+The lighthouse and the surrounding space (it’s oval) are purple; the light is white, and the ribbon and the inscription are blue.

 What is UDC?

-UDC – University of A Coruña in the autonomous community of Galicia, Spain.
-The history of this university dates back to 1989 when two campuses of the University of Santiago de Compostela decided to separate from it and become independent educational institutions.
-UDC attracts students with a wide range of educational programs across several faculties.
+UDC is the University of A Coruña in the autonomous community of Galicia, Spain.
+The history of this university began in 1989, when two campuses of the University of Santiago de Compostela decided to separate from the university and become independent educational institutions.
+UDC attracts students with a wide selection of educational programs across several faculties.
 Mathematics, physics, computer science, medicine, philology, engineering, law, and architecture are just a small part of the available specialties.

 UDC Logo 1990

-This logo was in use until 2008 – until the revised symbolism appeared.
-The key element in it was the name of the institution of higher education – “Universidade da Coruña.”
-It is written in large, sans-serif font in uppercase.
-The letter space is much wider than in the previous version, so visually, the logo is perceived more easily.
+This logo was used until 2008, when the updated symbolism was introduced.
+Its key element was the university’s name, “Universidade da Coruña.”
+It is written in a large sans-serif font in uppercase.
+The spacing between the letters is much wider than in the previous version, making the logo easier to read.

 Font and Colors